zuarbase/sample-instance-change-terraform/README.md

 # AWS Instance Change Notifications on Slack

 This repo contains terraform code AND lambda code.
-You will need to edit a few files and create a lambda deployment package before you apply.
+You will need to edit a few files before you apply.
 _NOTE: you will need these resources in every region that you want notifications for._

 ## terraform.tfvars